PowerDAG: Supervisory Agentic AI System for Automating Distribution Grid Analysis: An Agentic AI System:

-In \PC{}, we place a deterministic just-in-time supervisor between the agent and the environment (see Fig.~\ref{fig:supervisor}), so the supervisor checks the proposed tool-call action against prerequisite rules $\mathcal{C}$ before execution.
-If a rule is violated, the supervisor blocks the call and returns the advisory observation $o_k=\alpha(n_k)$ to the agent; no tool is executed, and the environment state remains unchanged.
-Otherwise, the executor executes $t_k(\boldsymbol{\phi}_k)$ in the environment to produce new state and observation $(s_{k+1},o_k)$, after which the history updates as $H_{k+1}=H_k\oplus(a_k,o_k)$.
-Next, we describe key innovations of \PC{}: an \textit{adaptive retrieval algorithm} that selects a subset $\mathcal{W}_\text{sub}$ from $\mathcal{W}_\text{av}$ for query conditioning, and a \textit{just-in-time supervision algorithm} that validates tool-call preconditions and returns advisory feedback before execution.
+In \PC{}, we place a JIT supervisor between the agent and the environment (see Fig.~\ref{fig:supervisor}).
+The JIT supervisor checks the proposed tool-call action against the prerequisite rule library $\mathcal{C}$ before execution.
+The supervisor is external to both the tools and the environment because the analysis tools may be connected as external MCP services whose source code cannot be modified.
+Their state dependencies are nonetheless observable at the tool interface, so \PC{} runs prerequisite checks in the orchestration layer before any environment mutation occurs.
+If the proposed call violates a rule, the supervisor blocks it and returns the advisory observation $o_k=\alpha(n_k)$ to the agent.
+The supervisor does not execute the tool, and the environment state remains unchanged.
+Because the check runs before execution, a blocked call produces no partial side effects, so the environment needs no transactional rollback.
+Otherwise, the executor executes $t_k(\boldsymbol{\phi}_k)$ in the environment to produce a new state and observation $(s_{k+1},o_k)$, after which the system updates the history as $H_{k+1}=H_k\oplus(a_k,o_k)$.
+Sections~\ref{sec:smart-sel} and \ref{sec:jit-sup} detail the adaptive retriever and the JIT supervisor.